How to build a company wiki that doesn't suck

 How to organize your wiki

 A wiki is made up of discrete units of information - but you get to determine how to structure those units.
+Effective organization also involves managing permissions and access, which is where access rights management becomes crucial.

 The primary ways to structure info in a wiki are hierarchical and content-based.